The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

-(By analogy with the preceding definitions, one might refer to $1$ here as $U^{\synZero}$, and similarly in the next two definitions.
-We choose not to do so simply for the sake of readability.) \end{definition}
+(By analogy with the preceding definitions, one might write $\zeroStrux \colon U^{\synZero} \to U$ instead and similarly in the next two definitions.
+However, since $U^{\synZero}$ is a terminal object, we choose not to do so simply for the sake of readability.) \end{definition}